Events

 Can I take public transportation to Pride?

 Yes!
 There are several Light Rail stops within the Pride footprint: Lexington Market, Mount Vernon, Cultural Center / State Center and Mt.
 Royal/MICA.
 The closest Light Rail stop to Mount Vernon Pride is Cultural Center.
 If you are coming from BWI or via Amtrak, you can also get off at Penn Station and make the short walk to the Mount Vernon neighborhood.
 Local buses 51, 75 and 73 also stop near the festival.
-The closest Light Rail stop to the start of the Pride parade is North Avenue Station.
-Local buses 51, 95 and 103 also stop at the intersection of Charles St. and North Ave. where the parade starts.
-Please check the MTA website the day-of to ensure all buses are running.
 To get to Druid Hill Park, you can take the CityLink lime or orange lines, or local buses 22, 26 and 29. -

 Where can I park for Pride?